-If water baptism is necessary, then that person is damned to hell even though he trusted in Christ, even though he trusted in the sacrifice of Christ, even though he by faith received Christ.
+If water baptism is necessary, then that person is damned to hell even though he trusted in Christ and even though he trusted in the sacrifice of Christ and even though he by faith received Christ.
 He would be damned to hell because he did not participate in the human ritual.
-He would be damned to hell because he would not be justified by faith, but by faith and the ritual of water baptism.
+He would be damned to hell because he would not be justified by faith but by faith and the ritual of water baptism.

 Paul tells us in Romans 4:5, "But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness," and again in Romans 5:1, "therefore having been justified by faith, we have peace with God through our Lord Jesus Christ."

-We are justified by faith, not by faith and baptism, not by faith and a ritual.
-Christ’s work is sufficient in itself; it is complete and finished and there is nothing we could add to it.
+We are justified by faith and not by faith and baptism and not by faith and a ritual.
+Christ’s work is sufficient in itself; it is complete and finished; and there is nothing we could add to it.
 This is why we receive our salvation by faith.
-This is why we are justified by faith, this is why baptism is not necessary for salvation, because otherwise, it is not justification by faith.
+This is why we are justified by faith; this is why baptism is not necessary for salvation because, otherwise, it is not justification by faith.